Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

     - *Tip*: To optimize the painting of the weight, flood it to 1.0 as a starting point and tweak some areas later on as the results of the skin simulation are seen.

-    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure the simulation doesn’t find hard edges as this could create undesired wrinkles.
+    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure that there are no discontinuities in the weights map.
+This will help the simulation to not produce sharp differences in the dynamics of every vertex compared to its neighbors vertices.

 - **Global Damping**: Set global damping per vertex in the simulated mesh.
 The greater the value per vertex is the more it will attempt to retain its previous position.